11-pog/MCModDownloader/README.md

 ### Installation

-- Download the tar.gz from this repo
+Note: These installation steps are temporary until the package is released on PyPI.

+1. Go into the **Releases** section and download the most recent version of the tarball (1.0.dev3.tar.gz at the time).
+2. Open a terminal or command prompt and navigate to the directory in which you downloaded the tarball.
-- Run "pip install [path to the tarball]"
+3. Run the following command: "pip install [path to the tarball]".

 ### Setting up